microsoft/SPTAG/README.md

 ### **Verify**

-Run the test (or Test.exe) in the Release folder to verify all the tests have passed.
+Run the SPTAGTest (or Test.exe) in the Release folder to verify all the tests have passed.

 ### **Usage**